tiny-rhino/django-aws-eb-deploy/README.md

 ---

+## Deploy new version of this action

+Got changes to the action you want to make available to everyone?
+See the documentation at Github concerning Actions here: https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action#commit-tag-and-push-your-action-to-github
+In essens make a new tag which will then be available to use a new action in the `uses` section of your config.

 ### License 👨🏻‍💻

 The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).